We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If home treatments aren’t providing any relief, there are several surgical treatments that can help.
 Many of them can be done in the office and don’t require general anesthesia.

 - Rubber band ligation.
 Rubber band ligation involves applying a tiny rubber band to the base of an internal hemorrhoid.
-This restricts blood flow, eventually causing the hemorrhoid to shrivel up and fall off.
+This restricts blood flow, causing the hemorrhoid to shrivel up and fall off after around

 - Bipolar, laser, or infrared coagulation.
-This method causes an internal hemorrhoid to lose its blood supply so that it eventually withers away.
+This method causes an internal hemorrhoid to lose its blood supply so that it eventually withers away after 1 to 2 weeks.

 - Electrocoagulation.
-An electrical current dries up the hemorrhoid, causing it to eventually fall off.
+An electrical current dries up the hemorrhoid, creating scar tissue and causing the hemorrhoid to eventually fall off.

 These approaches often involve general or regional anesthesia, as well as a potential stay overnight in the hospital:

 - Hemorrhoidectomy.
-This involves surgically removing a prolapsed internal or complicated external hemorrhoid.
+This approach involves surgically removing a prolapsed internal or complicated external hemorrhoid.

 - Hemorrhoidopexy.
 A surgeon will attach a prolapsed hemorrhoid back into your rectum using surgical staples.
 This procedure also changes the blood supply to the hemorrhoid, causing them to shrink.

-- DG-HAL (Doppler guided hemorrhoid artery ligation).
+- Doppler guided hemorrhoid artery ligation (DG-HAL).
 This procedure uses ultrasound to show hemorrhoid blood flow.
 The blood supply to the hemorrhoid is cut off causing the hemorrhoid to shrink.
-However, this procedure leads to a high reoccurrence rate for severe hemorrhoids.
+However, this procedure leads to a

-It’s best to see a doctor if you’re noticing blood.
+It’s best to contact a doctor if you’re noticing blood.
 While it could be due to a hemorrhoid, it could also be a sign of something more serious, such as colorectal cancer.

 A doctor will likely start by confirming that hemorrhoids are the source of the blood you’ve noticed.
 To do this, they’ll either examine the area for external hemorrhoids or insert a gloved finger to check for internal hemorrhoids.